mtymek/MiniUrl/README.md

 CREATE INDEX short_url_idx ON short_urls(short_url);
 ```

-You can create empty SQLite database using schema file:
+You can create an empty SQLite database using schema file:

 ```bash
 $ sqlite3 links.db < path/to/miniurl/schema/db-sqlite.sql